 The character’s search for the perfect word to finish the sentence persists throughout the film (as a sub-plot): The night was hot.
 The night was hot and wet.
 The night was humid.
 The night was cold.
 The night was foggy.
 The night was dry.

-Of course in the real world, we can solve such problems by using a thesaurus, but in the movie, this quest for the perfect word provokes a lot of frustration from the character (and laughs from the audience).
-He does eventually find the ideal word, but you’ll have to watch the movie to find out what word he ends up with and where he gets it.
+Of course in the real world, we can solve such problems by using a thesaurus, but in the movie, this quest for the perfect word provokes a lot of frustration for the character (and laughs from the audience).
+He does eventually find the ideal word, but you’ll have to watch the movie to find out which word he ends up using and where he gets it.

 The Right Word

 Billy Crystal’s search for the perfect word in Throw Momma from the Train is one of my favorite film representations of what it means to be a writer.
 Finding the right word can breathe life into an otherwise lifeless sentence.
 When we choose words carefully, our writing is clearer and more meaningful.